 Career Opportunities in Forensic Science

-A degree in forensic science opens up a variety of exciting and impactful career paths across government agencies, law enforcement, laboratories, and the private sector.
+A degree from the best universities for forensic science in the world opens up a variety of exciting and impactful career paths across government agencies, law enforcement, laboratories, and the private sector.
 Here are some of the most common and emerging roles:

 - Crime Scene Investigator (CSI): Collects, preserves, and analyses physical evidence from crime scenes such as fingerprints, blood samples, and weapons.